krzysztofj1234567890/computer-science-basics-tutorials/java/java_multithreaded.md

 #### Callable

 A __Runnable__ is a separate task that performs work, but it doesn’t return a value.
 If you want the task to produce a value when it’s done, you can implement the __Callable__ interface rather than the Runnable interface

+Unlike the Runnable, the Callable instance cannot be passed as an input while creating a thread.
+Instead, __we must wrap it with a future__ (Eg. FutureTask) and pass it to the Thread class.

 Callable is a generic with a type parameter representing the return value from the method call( ) (instead of run( )), and must be invoked using an ExecutorService submit( ) method.